 - Higher Click-Through-Rates,

 And these advantages clearly demonstrates why publishers are significantly targeting ads based on behavior.
 According to Criteo, very soon behavioral targeting will be turned into a new advanced form of predictive targeting which may involve third-party data, Artificial Intelligence, and machine learning to yield better results for both buy-side and sell-side.

 Despite some controversies in the industry, there is no doubt that behavioral targeting offers a bunch of advantages to a publisher.
-However, if you go beyond a limit and violates GDPR conditions, it can probably pose threats to your advertising stream.
+However, if you go beyond a limit and violate GDPR conditions, it can probably pose threats to your advertising stream.

-Though behavioral-targeted ads can bring better ad revenue and user experience, publisher should be aware of complex GDPR terms while doing it.
+Though behavioral-targeted ads can bring better ad revenue and user experience, the publisher should be aware of complex GDPR terms while doing it.
 Since the regulatory body has made strict rules to ensure consumers’ data safety, a publisher shouldn’t violate the laws.
 If behavioral targeting is done effectively under the legal framework, then it undoubtedly can create a path to the goldmine for publishers.